-El Salvador State of Exception is a security plan implemented by the Salvadoran Government to attack criminal gangs directly.
-The state of exception that restricts some constitutional guarantees has resulted in the arrest of over 68,000 alleged gang members.
+El Salvador’s State of Exception is a security measure implemented by the Salvadoran Government to attack criminal gangs directly.
+The state of exception that restricts some constitutional guarantees has resulted in the arrest of over 81,000 alleged gang members and collaborators.

-On March 27, 2022, the Salvadoran Legislature approved the security measure for 30 days at the request of the security cabinet.
-Since then, the state of exception has been extended in 30-day increments consecutively over 19 times.
+The security measure was approved in late March 2022 by the legislative assembly at the request of the country’s security cabinet.
+Since then, the state of exception has been extended consecutively over 30 times in 30-day increments.

 Salvadorans approve of the State of Exception